-- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during the applicable year computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718 for stock-based compensation transactions (ASC 718).
-Assumptions used in the calculation of these amounts are included in Note 6 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2013, filed with the SEC on March 31, 2014.
-These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (2) Amounts shown represent annual performance-based bonuses earned for the applicable year.
-For more information, see below under "-Annual Performance-Based Bonus Opportunity." - (3) Amount shown represents \$17,902 in 401(k) matching contributions, \$1,050 premiums for life, disability and accidental death and dismemberment insurance, and a \$1,200 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Dr. Zsebo.
+- (1) Mr. Cleveland's and Ms. Reed's 2014 annual base salaries were \$355,700 and \$275,000, respectively.
+The amount shown for Mr. Cleveland in the table above reflects base salary actually paid in 2014 following his employment start date in June 2014.
+The amount shown for Ms. Reed in the table above reflects base salary actually paid in 2014 following her employment start date in June 2014 and the amount paid to her pursuant to her prior consulting agreement with us dated February 25, 2014 in the amount of \$79,500. - (2) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during the applicable year computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718 for stock-based compensation transactions (ASC 718).
+Assumptions used in the calculation of these amounts are included in Note 7 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2014, filed with the SEC on March 31, 2015.
+These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (3) Amounts shown represent annual performance-based bonuses earned for the applicable year.
+For more information, see below under "-Annual Performance-Based Bonus Opportunity." - (4) Amount shown represents \$29,448 in 401(k) matching contributions, \$1,050 premiums for life, disability and accidental death and dismemberment insurance, \$1,200 personal life insurance subsidy.
 These benefits are provided to the named executive officers on the same terms as provided to all of our regular full-time employees in the United States.
-For more information regarding these benefits, see below under "-Perquisites, Health, Welfare and Retirement Benefits." - (4) Amount shown represents \$15,225 in 401(k) matching contributions, \$1,050 premiums for life, disability and accidental death and dismemberment insurance, and a \$1,200 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Ms. Laba.
+The amount shown also includes \$38,943 for commuting expenses paid by us on behalf of or directly to, as applicable, Dr. Zsebo.
+For more information regarding these benefits, see below under "-Perquisites, Health, Welfare and Retirement Benefits." - (5) Mr. Cleveland was not a named executive officer in 2013. - (6) Amount shown represents \$525 premiums for life, disability and accidental death and dismemberment insurance, and a \$640 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Mr. Cleveland.
 These benefits are provided to the named executive officers on the same terms as provided to all of our regular full-time employees in the United States.
-For more information regarding these benefits, see below under "-Perquisites, Health, Welfare and Retirement Benefits."
+For more information regarding these benefits, see below under "- Perquisites, Health, Welfare and Retirement Benefits." - (7) Ms. Reed was not a named executive officer in 2013.

-- (5) Amount shown represents \$15,225 in 401(k) matching contributions, \$1,050 premiums for life, disability and accidental death and dismemberment insurance, and a \$1,200 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Mr. Rudy.
+(8) Amount shown represents \$10,610 in 401(k) matching contributions, \$525 premiums for life, disability and accidental death and dismemberment insurance, and a \$673 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Ms. Reed.
 These benefits are provided to the named executive officers on the same terms as provided to all of our regular full-time employees in the United States.
-For more information regarding these benefits, see below under "-Perquisites, Health, Welfare and Retirement Benefits." - (6) Amount shown represents \$15,360 in 401(k) matching contributions, \$1,050 premiums for life, disability and accidental death and dismemberment insurance, and a \$1,200 personal life insurance subsidy paid by us on behalf of or directly to, as applicable, Mr. Wiklund.
-These benefits are provided to the named executive officers on the same terms as provided to all of our regular full-time employees in the United States.
-For more information regarding these benefits, see below under "-Perquisites, Health, Welfare and Retirement Benefits." - (7) Mr. Wiklund was not a named executive officer for 2012.
+For more information regarding these benefits, see below under "-Perquisites, Health, Welfare and Retirement Benefits."